sarcDV/sarcDV.github.io/projects/MoCo/presentation.md

 ## Goal of this thesis
 ### Investigate and address the challenge of motion correction in MRI on both ends of the motion correction spectrum:

-- **Quantitative evaluation of PMC in structural imaging** for  small involuntary motion in ultra-high resolution imaging
+- **Quantitative evaluation of PMC** for  small involuntary motion in ultra-high resolution imaging

 - **Deep Learning-Based Retrospective Motion Correction (RMC)** for gross motion in clinical (1.5-3.0 Tesla) imaging
 ![bg left fit](images/from_clinical_to_research.jpg)